Emma Lewell: 3rd term (2017-2019)

+4th term (2019-2024)

+Lewell was again re-elected at the 2019 general election, with a decreased vote share of 45.6% and a decreased majority of 9,585.

-Lewell-Buck is opposed to COVID-19 vaccine passports and was one of 8 Labour MPs who voted against their introduction as part of the government's 'Plan B' restrictions in December 2021.
+Lewell is opposed to COVID-19 vaccine passports and was one of eight Labour MPs who voted against their introduction as part of the government's 'Plan B' restrictions in December 2021.
 She was also one of 22 Labour MPs who voted against mandatory vaccination of NHS staff.

+In November 2022, Emma Lewell became a founder member of the Child of the North APPG; created to address the inequalities facing children across the North of England.

+5th term (2024-)

+At the 2024 general election, Lewell was again re-elected with a decreased vote share of 41.1% and a decreased majority of 6,653.

 Employment of husband

-Lewell-Buck employed her husband, Simon, as a researcher in 2015 despite his being suspended from his job as a carer and having lost his place on a nursing course in response to allegations of swearing at and neglect of vulnerable adults in his care.
+Lewell employed her husband, Simon, as a researcher in 2015 despite his being suspended from his job as a carer and having lost his place on a nursing course in response to allegations of swearing at and neglect of vulnerable adults in his care.
 The allegations were upheld.
 However, a watchdog investigation found the local authority had made procedural errors and was asked to pay £400 in compensation to Mr Buck.
 An independent social worker also reviewed the evidence and found that no abuse had taken place.
 Several members of her Constituency Labour Party wrote to party leader Jeremy Corbyn to request her suspension owing to their concerns over his playing this role.
-Mr Buck was subsequently suspended from the Labour Party, pending investigation.
+Mr. Buck was subsequently suspended from the Labour Party, pending investigation.

 Personal life

-Lewell-Buck was diagnosed with dyspraxia at the age of 27.

-Lewell-Buck married Simon Buck in 2013.
-They separated in 2020.
+Lewell was diagnosed with dyspraxia at the age of 27.
+She married Simon Buck in 2012.
+They separated in 2021.